grindsa/acme2certifier/docs/cert_chain.md

 ## `cert_chain_link_check`

-Default `True`: an appended certificate that does not certify the previous one fails enrollment.
-Set to `False` to append anyway (unlinked extra CA, separate trust anchor).
+Default `True`: a rewritten chain where a certificate does not certify the previous one fails enrollment.
+This applies after skip (remaining links) and after append (join and appended certs).
+Set to `False` to keep the bundle anyway (unlinked extra CA, or a skip that leaves a hole).
 A warning is logged for each broken link.

 ```config
 [CAhandler]